-Not surprisingly, the District Court denied Sgt.
-Pope's motion for summary judgment as to the claims at issue on appeal, finding that there were outstanding factual issues to be resolved by a jury.
-ECF No. 88 (D. Md.
-April 22, 2021).

-Among other reasons to justify denial of the motion, the District Court found that there were factual disputes related to multiple issues:
+In denying summary judgment on the above counts, this Court found that there were outstanding factual issues to be resolved by a jury.
+Id.
+Among other reasons to justify denial of the motion, this Court declined to grant Defendant Pope qualified immunity on the basis that there were factual disputes related to multiple issues: